Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Discussion

+\paragraphb{Recommendations for policies: help consumers gain industry-wide standardized insights} Participants suggested they would be more likely to trust independent evaluations that combine public oversight with accredited private auditors (Section~\ref{sec:rq3_1}), pointing to a role for policy in establishing industry-wide, consumer-legible S\&P transparency standards.
 Yet, legally enforceable transparency requirements for consumer-facing GenAI remain scarce within and beyond the U.S. In the U.S., pressure for truthful S\&P communication largely arrives through emerging state laws that focus on risk documentation for specific classes of systems (e.g., Colorado SB24-205’s duties and risk-management expectations for ``high-risk'' AI systems)~\cite{colorado_sb24_205_2024}.
 A key mismatch for our context is that these U.S.-based efforts tend to prioritize organizational accountability (e.g., internal governance processes and documentation)~\cite{nist_ai_rmf_2023, nist_genai_profile_2024}, while less often mandating consumer-legible disclosures about everyday data practices.
 Outside the U.S., transparency requirements also vary substantially in scope and intended audience -- for example, the EU AI Act introduces legally binding transparency obligations for certain AI systems and actors~\cite{eu_ai_act_2024}, while other efforts are largely non-binding, such as Singapore's Model AI Governance Framework for Gen AI~\cite{singapore_mgf_genai_2024} and the OECD's Hiroshima AI Process Reporting Framework~\cite{oecd_haip_reporting_2025}.
 Across these policy directions, ``transparency'' frequently emphasizes safety reporting and technical documentation rather than consumer-facing S\&P assurances.

 Moving forward, policies could shift from primarily enforcing entity accountability to also mandating honest, consumer-facing S\&P transparency -- e.g., standardized, comparable disclosures and independent certification signals -- while guarding against ``transparency washing,'' such as vague or unverifiable claims, self-issued trust badges without auditable backing, or interface designs that nudge users into disclosure while obscuring critical terms~\cite{ftc_ai_comply_2024, ftc_dark_patterns_2022}.